oyama/pico-vfs/README.md

 - **Basic File Usage in Embedded Environments**: Manage configuration settings and record debug information using familiar POSIX-compliant file APIs.
 - **Elastic MQTT Client**: Implements an MQTT client with a local queue to handle network disconnections seamlessly.
 [View Sample Code](EXAMPLE.md)
 - **Complex UNIX Application Porting**: Port SQLite3 to the Pico using pico-vfs, enabling complex data management tasks on the device.
-[Visit pico-sqlite Project Repository]()https://github.com/oyama/pico-sqlite
+[Visit pico-sqlite Project](https://github.com/oyama/pico-sqlite)

 These are just a few examples.
 Utilize the flexibility and capabilities of pico-vfs to develop custom solutions tailored to your projects.